Bell nonlocality and entanglement in $\chi_{cJ}$ decays into baryon pair: Introduction

 Hyperon-antihyperon pairs produced in electron-positron annihilations constitute a particularly interesting “massive qubit” system \cite{BESIII:2018cnd, BESIII:2025vsr}.
 The self-analyzing nature of hyperon weak decays serves as a built-in polarimeter, enabling the full reconstruction of the spin density matrix from the angular distributions of the decay products \cite{Chung:1971ri}.
 This makes systems like $\Lambda\bar{\Lambda}$ and $\Xi^{+}\bar{\Xi}^{-}$ ideal candidates for quantum tomography at colliders.
 While most studies to date have focused on production through vector resonances such as $J/\psi$ and $\psi(3686)$ \cite{Wu:2024asu, Fabbrichesi:2024rec}, the quantum correlations in decays from scalar and tensor charmonia—the $\chi_{cJ}$ states—remain largely unexplored.

 The $\chi_{cJ}$ states ($J=0,1,2$), with their distinct $J^{PC}$ quantum numbers ($0^{++}, 1^{++}, 2^{++}$), provide a rich laboratory in which the initial spin-parity structure is imprinted onto the spin correlations of the final-state baryon-antibaryon pairs.
+In this work, we focus on $\chi_{cJ}$ mesons produced via the radiative transition $\psi(2S) \to \gamma \chi_{cJ}$ in $e^+e^-$ annihilation, which is the primary production mechanism accessible at BESIII with high statistics.
 A central and open question is how these differing quantum numbers govern the violation of Bell inequalities and the degree of entanglement.
-In this work, we provide a comprehensive answer through a complete analysis of Bell nonlocality and spin entanglement in $\chi_{cJ} \to B\bar{B}$ decays.
+This work presents a comprehensive analysis of Bell nonlocality and spin entanglement in $\chi_{cJ} \to B\bar{B}$ decays, conducted under the well-defined production condition established here.

 Our analysis reveals a striking hierarchy of nonlocality across the $\chi_{cJ}$ states.
 We find that $\chi_{c0}$ decays maximally violate the Bell inequality.
 In contrast, $\chi_{c1}$ decays violate the inequality throughout the range $\theta_1 \in (0, \pi)$, with the violation vanishing only at the exact forward and backward directions ($\theta_1 = 0, \pi$).
-The case of $\chi_{c2}$ is the most intricate, and the $B\bar B$ pair is in separable state; no indication is fournd for BI violation.
+The case of $\chi_{c2}$ is the most intricate: the $B\bar{B}$ pair is found to be in a separable state, and no indication of Bell inequality violation is observed.
 These pronounced differences, directly rooted in the $J^{PC}$ quantum numbers of the parent $\chi_{cJ}$, yield clear and testable predictions for experiment.

 The remainder of this paper is organized as follows.
 Section II introduces the theoretical framework for the joint spin density matrix.
 In Section III, we present the derived polarizations and spin correlations for the $B\bar{B}$ system in $\chi_{cJ}$ decays.
 Sections IV and V are devoted to the analysis of Bell nonlocality and quantum entanglement, respectively, where we provide analytical results and discuss their physical origins.
-Section VI presents a comprehensive numerical and phenomenological study: we first discuss the input parameters, then map out the landscape of Bell nonlocality and entanglement, and finally synthesize the physical implications.
+Section VI presents a numerical analysis of the predicted quantum correlations using experimental inputs, followed by a detailed discussion of the experimental feasibility and future prospects for testing our predictions at BESIII and other facilities.
 We conclude with a summary and outlook in Section VII.